-The Sun Enterprise 3500 with fourteen 400-MHz processors has a published SPECint\rate2000 benchmark result of 34.5.
-I will also note on the chart that a single-CPU configuration of this same platform has a benchmark result of 2.46.
-I can plot the selected platform configuration benchmark value on the sample chart in Figure 7-10, and use this chart as a sizing tool to identify how many GIS viewers I can support if I use this platform for an ArcSDE data server.
+The Sun Enterprise 3800 with fourteen 750-MHz processors has a published SPECint\rate2000 benchmark result of 59.6.
+I will also note on the chart that a single-CPU configuration of this same platform has a benchmark result estimated at 4.5 (8.97/2).
+I can plot the selected platform configuration benchmark value on the sample chart in Figure 8-10, and use this chart as a sizing tool to identify how many GIS viewers I can support if I use this platform for an ArcSDE data server.

-Figure 7-10 ArcSDE Server Sizing Example
+Figure 8-10 ArcSDE Server Sizing Example

-The chart above shows the selected Sun E4500 platform configuration intersecting the Arc03 performance line at 75 concurrent users.
-The chart also identifies a single CPU performance of 2.46, which represents the maximum transaction performance (single user transaction performance) provided by this platform.
-The transaction performance is slightly slower than the Arc00 performance line (this is an older platform, over three times slower than current Arc03 technology).
+The chart above shows the selected Sun E4800 platform configuration intersecting the Arc04 performance line at 100 concurrent users.
+The chart also identifies a single CPU performance of 4.5, which represents the maximum transaction performance (single user transaction performance) provided by this platform.
+The transaction performance is slightly slower than the Arc01 performance line (this is an older platform, less than half the performance of the current Arc04 technology).
 For older technology, it is not possible to support current transaction performance levels.
-The performance capacity (peak server transaction rate) of this platform can support up to 180 concurrent clients at the Arc00 performance levels, if the server is configured with 8-GB memory and supporting client workstations running at the same performance level.
+The performance capacity (peak server transaction rate) of this platform can support up to 240 concurrent clients at the Arc01 performance levels, if the server is configured with 12-GB memory and supporting client workstations running at the same performance level.
 With faster client platforms, the peak transaction capacity will be reached at a lower peak user load.

-Arc03 transaction performance levels can be supported by current platform technology, represented by the SunFire 6800 14-CPU 1200-MHz platform.
+Arc04 transaction performance levels can be supported by current platform technology, represented by the IBM p690 (SunFire 6800 14-CPU 1200-MHz platform is over one year old).
 New performance sizing thresholds are established each summer, based on platform technology at that point of the year.
-New vendor platform technology may provide transaction performance that exceeds last year's performance baseline (SunFire 6800 and IBM p690).
-Peak capacity performance (maximum transaction rates) for 14-CPU platform configurations is estimated to be reached as they pass 280 concurrent ArcSDE clients, at which time transaction performance will slow to the Arc03 levels as additional ArcSDE client loads increase.
+New vendor platform technology may provide transaction performance that exceeds last year's performance baseline.
+Peak capacity performance (maximum transaction rates) for 14-CPU platform configurations will be reached before platforms pass 420 concurrent ArcSDE clients, at which time transaction performance will slow to the Arc04 levels as additional ArcSDE client loads increase.
 Platform selection should be established based on peak transaction performance since users lose productivity once performance starts to decrease.